Frequently Asked Questions

 The "U" in age group divisions stands for "under."
-Starting in Fall 2016, age groups now run according to the calendar year (January - December).
+Age groups run according to the calendar year (January - December).
 The soccer calendar runs from fall through the spring season.
-For example: If a player is a U10 in the fall of 2016, that player will be a U10 in the spring of 2017.
+See the age matrix below to determine a player's age group.

 Q: Can we just sign up, or does my child have to try out to be on a travel team?

 Lightning Soccer Club welcomes new players to learn about Lightning soccer throughout the year.
 New players can observe training or games during the season.
-In mid to late June, LSC conducts official open tryouts to select players for U8-U19 travel teams.
+In early June, LSC conducts official open tryouts to select players for U8-U19 travel teams.
 For returning players, roster decisions are based on player performance during the previous season as well as performance during tryouts.
 New players are evaluated during tryouts.
 All players are evaluated in five areas: technical, tactical, athleticism, psychological, and attendance/commitment.
-The Director of Coaching is responsible for all final roster decisions.

 Q: Can a player request to “play up” into the next older age group?